-- If the port state of a NW-TT port is master port, the NW-TT forwards the determined announce message to the NW-TT port directly.
-For each DS-TT port which is a Master port, the NW-TT/UPF runs the PortAnnounceTransmit state machine to send Announce messages towards the PDU session associated with the DS-TT port.
+- If the port state of a NW-TT port is master port, the NW-TT forwards the determined sent-out announce message to the NW-TT port directly.
+For each DS-TT port which is a Master port, the NW-TT/UPF runs the PortAnnounceTransmit state machine to forward the sent-out announce messages towards the PDU session associated with the DS-TT port.
 Upon receiving the announce message the DS-TT forwards it to the port associated the PDU session receiving the announce message and update the Port Priority Vector accordingly.

-- When DS-TT port configured to Passive role receives an Announce message or a Sync message from outside of 5GS, it forwards it to to NW-TT who discards the message.
+NOTE 3: The Port Priority Vector for the not Master port can also be updated at the DS-TT according to the sent-out announce message from the NW-TT for the Master port at the DS-TT.

 Method 4:

 Support BMCA process in NW-TT (Details are described in Solution #17).